© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wykeham Chapel: a moated monastic grange and retreat house is a scheduled monument protected by Historic England under reference 1019096.
 View the official record →

-Wykeham Chapel is a medieval monastic grange and retreat house situated within a moated enclosure in Lincolnshire.
+Wykeham Chapel is a moated monastic grange and retreat house located in Lincolnshire, England, that dates to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019096.

 Wykeham Chapel: a moated monastic grange and retreat house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019096.